0rionthe0nion/ros2_pointcloud_visualization/README.md

 `rviz2`

-Add a PointCloud2 display, subscribe to topic `point_cloud` for point visualization, and
+Add a PointCloud2 display, subscribe to topic `point_cloud` for point visualization, and set channel name to `k` to display clusters.

 ## Tech Used